Email: nicjkoz(at)gmail.com

 I am an economist interested in firm dyanamics and their relevance for aggregate economic questions.
 My research is in the fields of macroeconomics, international trade and entrepreneurship.
 I received my PhD from NYU in 2018 and am currently a Research Economist at the Bank of Portugal and a member of the Business and Economics Research Unit at Católica-Lisbon.

-Covid-19 had a cleansing effect on the intensive margin, with higher-productivity firms being more successful at maintaining employment.
+For the fall term of 2024 I am visting UPF.Covid-19 had a cleansing effect on the intensive margin, with higher-productivity firms being more successful at maintaining employment.
 But the exit rate of low productivity firms did not increase, and government support disproportionately went to these firms.

 Macro volatility on its own can generate realistic fluctuations in a range of commonly used, and seemingly distinct, uncertainty measures: micro dispersion (cross-sectional variance of firm-level outcomes), higher-order uncertainty (disagreement) and macro uncertainty (uncertainty about macro outcomes).